NCCCO Makes Getting Crane Operator Certification Easier

 This will undoubtedly make the crane testing and certification process much easier for individuals in an operator training class.
 The CCO says that by limiting the number of CADs used in new testing applications it will:

-1. Reduce turnaround time for CADs by as much as three weeks—making the testing process quicker for trainers and trainees
+- Reduce turnaround time for CADs by as much as three weeks—making the testing process quicker for trainers and trainees

-2. Decrease the amount of confusion and paperwork necessary for NCCCO-approved training and testing
+- Decrease the amount of confusion and paperwork necessary for NCCCO-approved training and testing

-3. Improve the transparency of the CAD process by allowing test sites to whether a CAD is available for their crane before applying for one
+- Improve the transparency of the CAD process by allowing test sites to whether a CAD is available for their crane before applying for one

 But the simplification process doesn’t end there.
 The CCO has also examined individual testing processes to identify and eliminate redundant testing.

-CCC Discontinues Boom Truck Fixed Cab Testing
+CCO Discontinues Boom Truck Fixed Cab Testing

 This discontinuation doesn’t invalidate any existing BTF certifications, but when an operator comes up for recertification, they must take the full TSS test instead—effectively upgrading their certification and increasing their job opportunities automatically.

-Now Is the Time to Get NCCCO Certified
+Now’s the Time to Get NCCCO-Certified